 Calling all Parents of Teenagers!
 This not-to-be-missed session on navigating and understanding your teens' social media use is for you!

-Join American Association of Singapore, Singapore American School and the United States Embassy's Department of Homeland Security Investigations on a Parent Talk about Social Media Use for Teenagers: How social media activity may impact the daily lives of teens today, in college and in their careers as well as the impact of sharing intimate images.
+Join American Association of Singapore and Singapore American School, with guest speakers from Homeland Security Investigations, on a Parent Talk about Social Media Use for Teenagers: How social media activity may impact the daily lives of teens today, in college and in their careers as well as the impact of sharing intimate images.

 Did you know, for example, that a teen's social media footprint can actually keep them from getting into the college of their choice?
 And that not managing social media well can lead to severe depression?
 Come learn what you can do to protect your child's emotional wellbeing and future.

 Renée Green (Dean of Student Life, Singapore American School)